 3b.
 Transfer of DN Request Container information received from DN-AAA towards the UE.

 In non-roaming and LBO cases, the SMF invokes the Namf_Communication_N1N2MessageTransfer service operation on the AMF to transfer the DN Request Container information within N1 SM information sent towards the UE.

+In the case of MA PDU session, the SMF invokes the Namf_Communication_N1N2MessageTransfer service operation on the AMF to indicate the target access type of sending N1 NAS message to the UE.
+Based on operator policy SMF determines the target access type .